soyuone/jdbc/README.md

-# jdbc
+# jdbc - a learning project
-a jdbc project for learning.
+JDBC.